Baltimore Bicycle Accident Attorney

 Baltimore is a thriving metropolis in Maryland, boasting the title of the 30th most populous city in the nation.
 The city has a complex system of bicycle routes and paths, many of which cross through the main downtown area.
-Unfortunately, bicycle lanes or trail systems can’t prevent collisions 100% of the time.
+Unfortunately, bicycle lanes and trail systems can’t prevent collisions 100% of the time.
 In 2016, there were 238 bicycle accidents in Baltimore City.
-This was the highest number in a five-year record.
-Of these Baltimore accidents, 185 caused injuries and one was fatal.
+This was the highest number in a five-year period.
+Of these Baltimore bicycle accidents, 185 caused injuries and one was fatal.

 Murphy, Falcon & Murphy is proud to represent bicycle accident victims and their loved ones in Baltimore personal injury claims.
-The Murphy family has practiced law for over 70 years and earned a name within the community for powerful legal services and aggressive representation.
-Our long history of success in and out of the courtroom is a testament to how hard we work for our clients.
-After a bicycle accident in Baltimore, contact us for a free consultation.
+The Murphy family has practiced law for more than 70 years and has earned a reputation within the community for providing powerful legal services and aggressive representation.
+Our long history of success both in and out of the courtroom is a testament to how hard we work for our clients.
+If you’ve had a bicycle accident in Baltimore, then please contact us for a free consultation.
 You might be able to become a part of our unparalleled record of success.

 Maryland is a pure contributory negligence state.
-This can be bad news for vehicle accident victims, as it means that even 1% of fault can bar them from recovery.
+This can be bad news for vehicle accident victims, as it means that even just 1% of fault can bar them from receiving monetary compensation.
 One of the most common defenses in bicycle accident claims is that the bicyclist contributed to the crash by breaking a roadway rule or disobeying a city-specific statute.
 Knowing the laws in Baltimore can help you protect your rights after an accident.

 Bicycles must obey the rules of the road in Baltimore.
-Bikes are “vehicles” in Maryland, and operators must, therefore, obey the same rules as automobiles.
-When a bicycle is on a regular road, drivers cannot pass a bicycle closer than three feet away.
+Bikes are considered vehicles in Maryland, which means that bike riders must obey the same rules as automobiles.
+When a bicycle is on a regular road, drivers cannot pass a bicycle that is closer than three feet away.
 Drivers must pass at a safe distance and always leave bikers plenty of space.
 If they pass a bicyclist, drivers must make sure the bicyclist is a safe distance away before making a turn.

 When a vehicle is making a turn, the bicycle has the right-of-way.
-Motorists must yield cyclists the right-of-way when trying to make turns.
-Motorists must also yield the right-of-way to bicyclists operating in bicycle lanes and on shoulders when drivers are entering or crossing these areas.
+Motorists must yield the right-of-way to cyclists when trying to make turns.
+Motorists must also yield the right-of-way to bicyclists operating in bike lanes and on shoulders when drivers are entering or crossing these areas.
 Bicyclists also get right-of-way when lawfully riding on the sidewalk and using a crosswalk.
 All bicyclists under the age of 16 must wear helmets in Maryland.